Skip to content

 After a long haul, your turbo is extremely hot.
 Shutting the engine off immediately starves it of circulating oil, which can cause the oil inside to "coke" or burn onto the bearings.
 This buildup restricts future oil flow and leads to failure.
 To prevent this, let your engine idle for a minute or two before shutting it down.
 This allows the turbo to cool gradually while oil continues to circulate.
 It’s also a good idea to periodically inspect your air intake pipes for any cracks, loose clamps, or blockages.
 Catching a small issue here can prevent a major turbo problem down the road.

-Finding Professional Turbo Repair in Brookings, SD
+Need a Diesel Turbo Repair in Brookings, SD?

 When your diesel turbo starts acting up, finding the right mechanic is the most important step you can take.
 Turbochargers are complex, high-performance parts, and they require a technician with specialized skills for an accurate diagnosis and effective repair.
 Before you do anything else, it’s wise to check your air filter and intake pipes for obvious clogs or damage.
 If the problem isn’t there, your best bet is to partner with a reputable diesel repair shop that has the right tools and experience to get the job done correctly.